mohammedameen028/uk-news-app/README.md

 $ `npm start`
 To start the server, by default runs on 3001

-Please Note To run the server, it needs an API_KEY(Not present in github).
+Please Note To run the server, it needs an API_KEY(Not Available in repo for security reasons).

 # To Create Your own API KEY follow below steps